Understanding Steno Representative Roles in Your Deposition

 Videographer

-When you request video of your deposition, Steno provides a Videographer to capture the proceeding.
+When you request a video of your deposition, Steno provides a Videographer to capture the proceeding.

 The Videographer will also help troubleshoot technical issues as they arise and provide you with excellent customer service.

-If you do not request video of your deposition, a Steno Technology Assistant is present to ensure a seamless experience for all attendees.
+If you do not request a video of your deposition, a Steno Technical Assistant (STA) may be present to ensure a seamless experience for all attendees.

-The Steno Technology Assistant will also troubleshoot other technical issues as they arise through the deposition duration.
+The STA will also troubleshoot other technical issues as they arise.

-One of the features of Steno Connect enables anyone in the meeting to upload and mark exhibits directly in the videoconferencing platform.
-Meaning, you do not have to send exhibits before the day of your deposition.
+One of the features of Steno Connect is that it allows anyone in the meeting to upload and mark exhibits.
+Meaning you do not have to send exhibits before the day of your deposition.

-However, if you would like to have Steno manage the preparation and handling of your exhibits, we will provide you with a Remote Exhibit Assistant.
+However, if you would like Steno to manage the preparation and handling of your exhibits, we will provide you with a Remote Exhibit Assistant (REA).

-This Assistant will handle exhibits on your behalf.
-In addition, they can upload, introduce, and mark exhibits if your deposition is taking place via Zoom or Steno Connect.
+The REA will handle exhibits on your behalf.
+They can also upload, introduce, and mark exhibits.

 Additionally, they can train participants on annotation procedures and present, save, and download exhibits for you.